metal-crow/Sentry-Gun-Computer-Vision/README.md

 ToDo (in order)
 ==========================
+* MOVEMENT SMOOTHING.
+Use memory to smoothly transiton between target points, no jittering.
-1. Add object permanence, memory for objects
+* Add object permanence, memory for objects
-2. Handle turret not shooting at its own bullet
+* Handle turret not shooting at its own bullet
-3. Make it faster per frame (currently 1 order of magnitude too slow for 60fops)
+* Make it faster per frame (currently 1 order of magnitude too slow for 60fops)
-4. Work on improving person detection algorithms
+* Work on improving person detection algorithms
+* Hardware General
-5. Fix nerf gun being not in exact center on hardware
+	a) Fix nerf gun being not in exact center on hardware
+	b) Shoddy build quality, entire platform is tilting.
-6. Add controls and gui for the user
+* Add controls and gui for the user

 Design
 ==========================